PHP SDK

 Retrieving a flag configuration

-To determine if a feature flag is active for a specific user, you need to retrieve its configuration.
-Use the getFeatureVariationKey()
+To determine the status or variation of a feature flag for a specific user, you should use the getVariation()

 or isFeatureActive()